TV in Denmark is probably no better or worse than anywhere else in the world when it comes to programming. There is rarely anything on worth watching!

 You will be responsible to contact DR and tell them you need a TV license, if they do not contact you when you arrive.
 This needs to be done within 14 days of starting to view any type of broadcasts.

-Please do not try to avoid paying it, because they do check and you will be fined heavily if you are found to be cheating.
+Please do not try to avoid paying for a license for watching tv in Denmark, because they do check and you will be fined heavily if you are found to be cheating.

 Media license covers your TV, computers, radios, phones and other broadcasting devices in your home, car and summer home.
 Using a phone or computer outside your home is also okay and is not checked, but it is legal as long as you have a license.